Rediscovery

 Even though the plein air painting contest requires that I spend a lot of time in the two weeks prior looking for views and painting outside.
 It is worth putting up with the “sun and bugs” because I love painting outside so much.

 Each day Fanie Van (first place winner), and I did plein air painting demos, using fresh sunflowers from my garden.
-People were relaxed and easy to talk with us and were eager to cast their votes on their favorites for “People’s Choice”.
+People were relaxed and easy to talk with and were eager to cast their votes on their favorites for “People’s Choice”.
 A lot of the paintings were sold and it was a successful show all around.
 This will remain an event that I look forward to being a part of next year.

 Spokane in Bloom